truenas/documentation/content/SCALE/Credentials/DirectoryServices/Kerberos.md

 * *freenas.keytab* is the file to upload to the TrueNAS server.
 * *useraccount* is the name of the user account for the TrueNAS server generated in [Active Directory Users and Computers](https://technet.microsoft.com/en-us/library/aa998508(v=exchg.65).aspx.
 * *http/useraccount@EXAMPLE.COM* is the principal name written in the format host/user.account@KERBEROS.REALM.
-  By convention, the kerberos realm is written in all caps, but make sure the case used for the Kerberos Realm matches the realm name.
+  By convention, the Kerberos realm is written in all caps, but make sure the case used for the Kerberos Realm matches the realm name.
   See [this note](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/ktpass#BKMK_remarks) about using `/princ` for more details.
 * *userpass* is the password associated with *useraccount*.